writing

 Apr 2023

-Generating new views of a scene from limited input images, known as novel view synthesis, is a challenging problem in computer vision and graphics.
-Traditional methods are force to choose either flexibility or realism.
-Neural Radiance Fields (NeRF) is a new approach that learns the 3D structure and appearance of a scene directly from a sparse set of 2D images, enabling high-quality, photorealistic view synthesis.
-This post aims to provide a clear intuition of how NeRFs work and the new trade-offs involved in using this approach.
+Generating new views of a scene from limited input images — novel view synthesis — is hard.
+Traditional methods force a choice between flexibility and realism.
+Neural Radiance Fields (NeRF) learn a scene’s 3D structure and appearance directly from sparse 2D images, enabling photorealistic view synthesis.
+This post explains how NeRFs work and the trade-offs involved.

 Volume Rendering

-Before diving into the details of NeRF’s functionality, it is essential to establish a better understanding of 3D object representation.
-A “volume” is a dataset spanning three spatial dimensions, denoted as V:R3FV : \mathbb{R}^3 \rightarrow F, and can include several “features” for each point in space, such as density or texture.
-Unlike meshes, which are defined solely by their surface structure, volumes are characterized by both their surface and interior structure.
-This property makes volumes a natural choice for representing semi-transparent objects like clouds, smoke, or liquids.
-For our purposes, let us define the “interesting” features for our volume as a color RGBRGB and a density σ\sigma.
+First, some background on 3D object representation.
+A “volume” spans three spatial dimensions, denoted V:R3FV : \mathbb{R}^3 \rightarrow F, with “features” for each point in space (density, texture).
+Unlike meshes, defined solely by surface structure, volumes capture both surface and interior.
+This makes volumes natural for semi-transparent objects: clouds, smoke, liquids.
+For our purposes, the interesting features are color RGBRGB and density σ\sigma.

-Rendering a 2D image from a volume involves computing the “radiance” - the reflection, refraction, and emittance of light from an object to a particular observer - which can then be used to generate an RGBRGB pixel grid depicting the appearance of our model.
+Rendering a 2D image from a volume means computing “radiance” — the reflection, refraction, and emittance of light from object to observer — to generate an RGBRGB pixel grid.

 c=MTiαicic = \sum^M T_i \alpha_i c_i